Skip to main content

 (b) A single petition involving personal property may cover more than 1 assessed parcel of personal property located on the same real property parcel within a single assessing unit.

-(a) The petitioner’s name, legal residence or, in the case of a corporation, its principal office or place of business, mailing address, if different than the address for the legal residence or principal place of business, e-mail address, and telephone number.
+(a) The petitioner’s name; legal residence or, in the case of a corporation, its principal office or place of business; mailing address, if different than the address for the legal residence or principal place of business; email address; and telephone number.

 (b) The name of the opposing party or parties.

-(i) The present use of the property, the use for which the property was designed, and the classification of property.
+(ii) The present use of the property, the use for which the property was designed, and the classification of property.

-(ii) Whether the matter involves any of the following:
+(iii) Whether the matter involves any of the following:

 (A) True cash value.